taocpp/taopq/doc/Parameter-Type-Conversion.md

 ### `to_taopq()`

-You can add a method called `to_taopq()` to your class, any value returned will then be fed into the parameters as outlined above.
+You can use a function or method called `to_taopq()`, any value returned will then be fed into the parameters as outlined above.
 Usually, that means a simple conversion will return a single known type, more complicated types return a `std::tuple` to return multiple parameters for the SQL statement.
-Let's look at two examples, starting with the simplest case first:
+There are multiple places where this function or method can be placed.

+#### Intrusive Placement

+If you have control over a class type, you can add a method called `to_taopq()` that can be called with no parameters.
+The method can be marked `const` and/or `noexcept` as applicable.

 ```c++
 class my_int_wrapper